huginn/huginn/doc/manual/installation.md

 ### Still having problems? :crying_cat_face:

 You probably found an error message or exception backtrace you could not resolve.
 Please create a new [issue](https://github.com/cantino/huginn/issues) and include as much information as you could gather about the problem your are experiencing.

+### Additional notes

+Debian Stretch switched from MySQL to [MariaDB](https://mariadb.org/).
+All packages with `mysql` in the name are just wrappers around the MariaDB ones, with some containing some compatibility symlinks.
+Huginn should also work fine with the MariaDB packages directly, although to keep the installation instructions more compact, they still use the MySQL packages.